ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

     b. re-posting the access token using the same procedure as in case 1 above.

-In cases 1, 2 and 3b, C and RS rely on a protocol similar to the `coap_oscore` profile {{I-D.ietf-ace-oscore-profile}}, but leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}) before deriving a new OSCORE Security Context.
+In cases 1, 2 and 3b, C and RS rely on a protocol similar to the `coap_oscore` profile {{RFC9203}}, but leveraging the EDHOC-KeyUpdate function (see {{edhoc-key-update}}) before deriving a new OSCORE Security Context.

 Case 3a provides a lightweight alternative independent of ACE, and does not require the posting of an access token.